James Herriot: Achieving success

 When Wight's first book was published, Brian Sinclair "was delighted to be captured as Tristan and remained enthusiastic about all Wight's books."
 Donald Sinclair was offended by his portrayal and said, "Alfred, this book is a real test of our friendship."
 (He never called Wight 'Alf', mirrored in the books by Siegfried's always referring to Herriot as 'James' rather than 'Jim'.)
 Things calmed down and the pair continued to work together until they retired.

 Wight's son wrote in The Real James Herriot that Donald Sinclair's character in the novels was considerably toned down, and in an interview described him as 'hilarious', 'a genius', and 'chaotic'.
 The New York Times also stated that Donald Sinclair had far more rough edges than the Siegfried character.
 "Sinclair’s real-life behaviour was much more eccentric.
 (He once discharged a shotgun during a dinner party to let his guests know it was time to leave.)"
-When he asked a vet who knew Sinclair if he was eccentric, actor Samuel West (who researched the vet for his role in the Channel 5 TV series) was told, "Oh, no ... he was mad."
+When he asked a vet who knew Sinclair whether he was eccentric, actor Samuel West (who researched the vet for his role in the Channel 5 TV series) was told, "Oh, no ... he was mad."
 The books are novels and most sources agree that about 50 per cent of the content was fiction.

 In a BBC interview taped in 1976, Wight recalled his life in Yorkshire, his career, and the success of his books.